Tuesday, 20 May 2014

 Inside view of the dharmsala.
 (26.03.2009.)

-This gurdwara is located at 32° 30' 47.62" N, 73° 30' 16.66" E. Just six or seven kilometers from Mandi Bahaudddin on Phalia Road.
+This gurdwara is located at 32°30'47.62" N, 73°30'16.66" E, just six or seven kilometers from Mandi Bahauddin on Phalia Road.
 If you have any interest in old buildings and our heritage, you will be delighted to visit this place.

-The most encouraging thing about this gurudwara is that unlike many other gurudwaras it is not occupied by any one.
-So it can easily be managed and restored to its past glory.
-This task can be accomplished without much cost to our government.
-I am sure that if we invite Sikh organizations they will be more than happy to participate in its repair.
-It can be a symbol of peace and love between the two communities.
-After all it is a house of God.
+The most encouraging thing about this gurdwara is that, unlike many others, it is not occupied by anyone.
+This makes it relatively easy to manage and restore to its former glory.
+The restoration could be carried out at minimal cost to the government.
+I am confident that if we reach out to Sikh organizations, they would be more than willing to participate in its repair and preservation.
+This gurdwara could become a symbol of peace and love between the two communities.
+After all, it is a house of God.

 Tariq Amir